Fdawgs/doc-conversion-service/README.md

 This requires [Docker](https://www.docker.com/products) installed.

-1. Make a copy of the `.env.test` file in the root directory and rename to `.env.production`
+1. Make a copy of `.env.template` in the root directory and rename to `.env.production`
-2. Configure the application using the global variables in the `.env.production` file
+2. Configure the application using the global variables in `.env.production`
 3. Run `docker-compose up`

 ### Deploying using PM2